jfugalde/Multi-Lang-Overrides-AI/README.md

 **1. Action Buttons (Top-Level Controls)**
 These buttons define the type of action to be performed on the selected products.
+ - Generate Overrides - Uses AI to create a Description and a Product name in the translated version by using the default product information.
+If nothing exists, no worries, it will do magic for you
+ - View Overrides - Allows the user to view the overriden information of your products for a given locale
+ - Manual Edit Override - Allow the user to manually input an override for either product name or description
 ![img.png](img.png)
 **2. Locale Checkbox Selectors**
 Locales are dynamically populated based on the current channel defined in the .env file.
 You can select which locales will be affected by the action.